Partially ample line bundles on toric varieties: Examples

+The inequalities involving the $e_i$ cut out a polyhedron of the form $\R \times \Delta^n$; the inequalities with $v_0$ and $v_1$ then bound this in the direction of the $\R$-factor.
+It is straightforward to check that the faces of the polytope corresponding to $v_0$ and $v_1$ are disjoint, irrespective of the values of the $a_i$, so that $P_X$ is combintorially equivalent to the polytope $[0,1] \times \Delta^n$.
+The homology groups of unions of faces of this polytope are described in the following lemma.

-We need to understand the reduced homology groups of the subspaces $Z(m,D) \subset P_X$ defined in Section \ref{sect-2}. \begin{lemma} Let $Y$ be a union of closed top-dimensional faces of the polytope $P_X$.
+\begin{lemma} Label the the faces of the polytope $P_X$ so that the unique pair of disjoint faces are labelled $F_{n+2}$ and $F_{n+3}$.
+Let $Y$ be a union of closed top-dimensional faces of $P_X$.
 Then its reduced homology groups are

-\end{lemma} \begin{proof} The proof comes from considering the long exact sequence of reduced homology associated to a sequence $A \hookrightarrow B \arrow B/A$, where $A$ is a (reasonable) closed subspace of a topological space $B$.
+\end{lemma} \begin{proof} The proof comes from the long exact sequence of reduced homology groups associated to a sequence $A \hookrightarrow B \arrow B/A$, where $A$ is a (reasonable) closed subspace of a topological space $B$.
 Applying this with $B=Y$, a union of top-dimensional faces of $P_X$, and $A=Y \cap F_{n+2}$ we reduce the problem to calculating the reduced homology of either a union of faces of a simplex or the disjoint union of a point with a union of faces of a simplex.
-Using the fact that the union of any proper subset of faces of a simplex has no reduced homology, the result follows. \end{proof} This lemma immediately identifies the index sets $J_\alpha$ which give nonzero contributions to cohomology of a line bundle, as described in Section \ref{sect-2}.
+Using the fact that the union of any proper subset of faces of a simplex has no reduced homology, the result follows. \end{proof}

+This lemma immediately identifies the index sets $I_\alpha$ which give nonzero contributions to cohomology of a line bundle, as described above.
 We have

-The corresponding orthants in $\Z^I \iso \Z^{n+2}$ are then
+The corresponding orthants in $\R^{\Delta(1)} \iso \R^{n+3}$ are then